Global Talent Visa Endorsement Guide

 The UK’s Global Talent visa is proving to be a popular work route, attracting highly skilled individuals to come to Britain to work on the basis of their professional standing, without having to be sponsored by an employer.

-There are two stages to the Global Talent application; first the individual must prove they meet the talent threshold, in most cases through endorsement by an authorised body, before they can proceed to apply to the Home Office for the visa.
+There are effectively two stages to the Global Talent application.
+First the individual must prove they meet the talent threshold, in most cases through endorsement by an authorised body, or by relying on a qualifying industry accolade; only then can can you proceed to apply to the Home Office for the visa.

 Global Talent visa eligibility requirements